 After six months of full-time employment, you must apply for health insurance and prove that you are no longer insured in any other country.

-Undeclared work is illegal in Iceland, as well as volunteering – working for food and accommodation – in any kind of service industry.
+Undeclared work is illegal in Iceland, as well as volunteering – working for food and accommodation – in economically active companies, including farming.
 New immigrants who just entered the rental and labor market can be are extremely vulnerable if they don’t know their rights.

 If you start to work legally in Iceland, you will be obliged to pay a small monthly fee to a union – which will be automatically taken out of your wages.
 This union is there for you if you have any questions regarding your rights, earnings, holidays or anything else work-related.